 Provins, a medieval town listed as a UNESCO World Heritage site, is known for its well-preserved medieval fortifications and structures.
 Highlights include the Tour Cesar, the underground galleries, and medieval fairs.

-Travel Time: The journey to Provins takes about 1.5 hours by train from Paris Gare de l’Est.
+Travel Time: About 1.5 hours by train

 Travel Tip: Check the schedule for medieval shows and festivals, especially the eagle show, for an immersive experience.